 - Once the slime is mostly mixed together, add the shaving cream and fold in.

 - Knead with your hands to really mix well (the slime will become less sticky).
+This can take a few minutes to reached the desired consistency.

 My 6 year old and I loved making this recipe.
 I took the opportunity to practice reading with him by hand writing the recipe and integrating measurements into the steps.
 I cleaned my kitchen, lit a bonfire candle, set oranges and cinnamon sticks to simmer on the stove and put on holiday music.
 I got all the items out ahead of time and let him do most of the work as I encouraged and helped.
 We made a batch for him and a batch as a birthday party gift.
 We added one drop of blue dye and snowflake sequins to turn it into Snow Slime.
 We don’t get a lot of snow in NC so this is how we are channeling snowy winter vibes.
 As true to all kiddo crafts, more time was spent in prep and clean up, but the A Beautiful Mess podcast help me mentally prepare for that and feel valued as a maker of childhood magic.
 Thanks for the recipe!